vmware-tanzu/community-edition/docs/site/content/docs/latest/deploy-ui.md

 # Deploy Management and Stand-alone Clusters with the Installer Interface

 This topic describes how to use the Tanzu Kubernetes Grid installer interface to deploy a management or stand-alone cluster.
 The installer interface launches in a browser and takes you through steps to configure the management or stand-alone cluster.
 The input values are saved in a cluster configuration file.
-After you confirm your input values, the installer saves them to `~/.tanzu/tkg/clusterconfigs/cluster-config.yaml`.
+After you confirm your input values, the installer saves them to: `~/.tanzu/tkg/clusterconfigs/cluster-config.yaml`.

 ## Before you begin